devbyghaith/devbyghaith/README.md

 ### About me:

--   Currently studying business informatics at UPB
+-   Studying business informatics at UPB
 -   Currently learning [Rust](https://www.rust-lang.org)
 -   Always open to collaborating on projects and innovative ideas